 Zachary Taylor was the second president to die in office.
 Taylor spent July 4, 1850, at a ceremony at the Washington Monument.
 He became ill from the heat and died five days later of intestinal ailments.
-Recently, his body was exhumed because some believed he was poisoned, but this was proved to be false.
+Recently, his body was exhumed because some believed he was poisoned, but this proved false.

 Millard Fillmore refused an honorary degree from Oxford University because he felt he had “neither literary nor scientific attainment.”

-William Henry Harrison served the shortest presidency, dying just 32 days after he was elected..
+William Henry Harrison served the shortest presidency, dying just 32 days after he was elected.